The Berlin Wall and the Communist Side

 The Fall of the Berlin Wall and Reunification

-The Berlin Wall stood as a physical and ideological divide for 28 years.
-However, with the winds of change sweeping through Eastern Europe, the wall’s power began to fade.
-In 1989, peaceful protests and calls for freedom in East Germany led to a wave of protests in other Eastern Bloc countries.
+Ninety years later, the Berlin Wall is standing tall as a physical and ideological divide.
+But the power of the wall started to fade with the winds of change sweeping through Eastern Europe.
+In 1989 peaceful protests which led to calls for freedom in East Germany triggered a wave of protests in other eastern bloc countries and spread democracy.

-Finally, on November 9, 1989, the East German government announced that citizens could travel freely to the West.
-Thousands of people flocked to the Berlin Wall, celebrating, embracing, and tearing down the barrier that had separated them for so long.
+And on November 9, 1989 the East German government announced that citizens could travel to the west freely.
+Celebrating, embracing, tearing down, people came in their thousands to the Berlin Wall.

-The fall of the Berlin Wall symbolized the end of the Cold War and brought hope for a united Germany.
-East and West Germany formally reunified on October 3, 1990, creating a single democratic state.
+The end of the Cold War symbolised the fall of the Berlin Wall, and the hope of a united Germany.
+On October 3, 1990 East and West Germany did formally reunite into a single democratic state.

 The Legacy and Lessons Learned

-The division of Berlin serves as a poignant reminder of the consequences of political ideologies and the power of unity.
-It reminds us of the importance of protecting fundamental freedoms and the value of democracy.
+Berlin’s division stands as a poignant remembrance of the effects of political ideologies and the control of oneness.
+It reminds us that there’s value in protecting basic freedoms and the existence and value of democracy.

 Table of Contents